minkymorgan/deap-er/README.md

 # DEAP-er

-DEAP-er is a port of the DEAP library to Python 3.10.
+DEAP-er is a fully refactored rework of the original DEAP library.
+It's available for Python version 3.9 and the availability for version 3.10 depends on the Ray dependency library.

 ## Description